Design Systems

 To facilitate the documentation of components, various template formats have been developed to simplify the process and reduce the structural workload for employees

-V.1 Innersource governance process was developed
+v1.0.0 Innersource contribution model was developed

 Automation, PR rules & semantic versioning